 Fax: (+44) (0)114 222 8105

-Jackie is interested in the relationship between childhood cultures, play and literacy in the digital age.
+Jackie is interested in young children’s digital literacy practices in homes, communities and early years settings.
 She has conducted research projects that have explored children´s access to new technologies and their emergent digital literacy skills, knowledge and understanding.
-She has also examined the way in which parents/carers and other family members support this engagement with media and technologies.
+She has examined the way in which parents/carers and other family members support this engagement with media and technologies.
 Jackie also has conducted a number of research projects that have explored how creative and innovative teachers have responded to the challenges of the new media age.
 She has evaluated a number of national projects that have aimed to develop teachers' expertise in the teaching and learning of digital and media literacy.
 In her more recent research, Jackie has explored changes in children’s play due to developments in media, technology and commercial cultures.

 - Co-editor, Journal of Early Childhood Literacy

-- Chair, UKLA/ Wiley Blackwell Research in Literacy Education Award Committee 2011-2013
+- Chair, UKLA/Wiley Blackwell Research in Literacy Education Award Committee 2011-

 - Member of ESRC Peer Review College

-Marsh, J. and Bishop, J.C. (in press) Changing Play: Play, Media and Commercial Culture from the 1950s to the Present Day.
+Marsh, J. and Bishop, J.C.
+(2014) Changing Play: Play, Media and Commercial Culture from the 1950s to the Present Day.
 Maidenhead: Open University Press.